leader-elected event is emitted for a unit that is elected as leader. Together with

 - sidecar charms: ssh into the charm container, source the

-/etc/profile.d/juju-introspection.shscript, and then get access to a whole bunch of helpful shell functions, including
+/etc/profile.d/juju-introspection.shscript, and then get access to a few cli tools, including

-That will cause the lease to expire inside 60s, and another unit of the same application will be elected leader and receive
+That will cause the lease to expire within 60s, and another unit of the same application will be elected leader and receive

 When writing unit tests with the OF harness, leadership is set with